Surveillance Camera with Raspberry Pi®

 This example showed you

-- Raspberry Pi hardware sends video data to Android device through UDP.
+- Raspberry Pi hardware sends video data to Apple iOS device through UDP.

-- Android device receives video data through UDP and display on screen.
+- Apple iOS device receives video data through UDP and display on screen.

-- Android device uses slider to control view angle and send the control information to Raspberry Pi hardware.
+- Apple iOS app uses a slider to control view angle and send the control information to Raspberry Pi hardware.

-- Raspberry Pi receives control information and drive a servo motor.
+- Raspberry Pi receives control information and drives a servo motor.